Ideal caloric intake?

 The Daily Values (DVs) used on food labels base their nutrient intake on a 2000 calorie per day diet.
 This was a result of many long meetings with nutrition experts who concluded that 2000 calories was the average amount needed by American adults.
 Therefore, short, thin females who are not active, will have caloric needs below 2000.
 For those who are "average" size and get moderate activity, caloric needs to maintain weight should be about 1600 to 2400 per day.

 Instead of just worrying about a number of calories, have you tried listening to your own internal needs?
 Have you set goals related to healthy eating?
 Consider a focus on maintaining a balanced eating plan that includes a strong base in whole plant foods (fruit, vegetables and grains) and eat a moderate amount of healthy fats.
 Also don't go overboard on eating food just because it is fat-free (i.e., a whole box of "fat-free" cookies).
 Although fat calories are most easily converted to fat in the body, all calories from fat, carbohydrate and protein count!
 Finally, don't forget food should bring some pleasure to life and serves many needs other than energy functions.

 If you would like to explore your individual caloric needs, or have other nutrition questions, you might consider talking to your health care provider or making an appointment with the nutritionist at Medical Services (Morningside) or at the Student Health Service (CUMC).
 Columbia students may also want to check out Get Balanced! for tons of nutrition resources and information, including th Guide to Healthier Eating.
-You can also review many options and create your own plan using the online resources at MyPyramid.
+You can also review many options and create your own plan using the online resources at MyPlate.
 Have fun determining the right balance for you and your goals.
 Remember to try new foods and new food cominbations — there are lots of healthy and tasty options.
-Eat well!
+Eat and be well!